Facial Feminization Surgery (FFS)

-FFS is a delicate and challenging procedure as women's facial features possess unique subtleties.
-It requires a surgeon with an expert touch and creative artistic vision to be able to change a masculine face into a more feminine face while keeping it looking as natural and beautiful as possible.
+Facial Feminization Procedure is a delicate and challenging technique under sex reassignment surgery as women's facial features possess unique subtleties.
+This surgical procedure requires a surgeon with an expert touch and creative artistic vision to be able to change a masculine face into a more feminine face while keeping it looking as natural and beautiful as possible.
 This skill is something that is mastered over time and perfected with experience.

 The Aim of FFS

 Facial Feminization Surgery aims to transform the more masculine face into a more feminine one.
 The guiding principles of the procedure are based on the following aesthetic fundamentals:

 - To try to balance a patient’s facial proportions as best as possible.
 To do this a surgeon will focus on the ratio of the upper, middle, and lower face divided into five different parts from left to right.

 - A surgeon also needs to balance the facial components as they relate to a patient’s existing eyebrows, eyes, nose, cheeks, and lips.
 The perfect balance is required to make the face softer and more feminine.